gavlegoat/charon/README.md

 ```

 where N is the number of MPI processes you wish to use.
 Notice that each MPI
-process will spawn several separate threads, so N is /not/ the number of
+process will spawn several separate threads, so N is *not* the number of
 execution threads to use.
 The number of threads per MPI process is controlled
 by the macro `NUM_THREADS` in `strategy.cpp`.
 Other parameters you may wish to
 change for training include `TIMEOUT` and `PENALTY` in `bayesian_opt.cpp`.